Half-Epsilon/Half-Epsilon.github.io/index.md

 ## Welcome to Half Epsilon

-There seems to be significant interest from banks and FIs in exploring tokenized assets.
-Some banks are moving past crypto-currencies and into tokenized fiat currencies and securities.

-A tokenized asset is different from a digitized asset in one special way.
-A tokenized asset can move from one institution to another easily.

-However, blockchains are an extremely poor choice of technology for moving tokenized assets between banks.
-There are confidentiality and compliance issues in using this technology.

 Half Epsilon has developed a product called the One Time Spend Machine (OTSM).
 This product is capable of performing localized double spend prevention.
 A network of OTSMs can transfer tokenized assets among themselves in a peer-to-peer (point-to-point) fashion without using intermediaries for transaction processing.
-Each OTSM can be monitored by a governor entity to ensure compliance with AML and CTF guidelines.

 ### Useful Links